peted-davis/WeatherFlow_PiConsole/README.md

 be started from the terminal with a single command.
 The automated installation should take no longer than 10 minutes.

-The automated installer assumes you have already sucesfully setup your Raspberry Pi and have installed Raspberry Pi OS with Desktop, or you ar running on a PC with Ubuntu 20.04 or later or Raspberry Pi OS installed.
+The automated installer assumes you have already successfully setup your Raspberry Pi and have installed Raspberry Pi OS with Desktop, or you ar running on a PC with Ubuntu 20.04 or later or Raspberry Pi OS installed.
 For a Raspberry Pi you should have also attached the touch screen, and have either a keyboard and mouse